 NETJETT LTD is a UK hosting company facing a Companies House strike-off while still operating AS210870 and serving customers.
 The profile is built from official company registration, operator website, registry records, and BGP monitoring.
-It provides a baseline for tracking potential service disruption.
+It provides a reference point for tracking potential service disruption.
 Key uncertainties are the outcome of the strike-off, identity of operators, and scale of infrastructure.
 Evidence is limited to public records; no director or customer data is available.

 NETJETT LTD sells virtual private servers, virtual dedicated servers, and root servers through its netjett.com portal.
 It controls AS210870, a publicly visible autonomous system that peers with other networks and announces IPv4 prefixes, making it a live internet infrastructure operator.